 March 18, 2003 - Both Mitchell and Barzee are charged with six felony counts, including aggravated burglary, aggravated kidnapping, aggravated sexual assault and two charges for allegedly trying to break into the home of Smart's cousin, Jessica Wright.

-October 24, 2003 - Elizabeth appears in her first televised interview.
+October 24, 2003 - Smart appears in her first televised interview.
 Katie Couric, of NBC, speaks with her in an hour-long, primetime program.

-October 28, 2003 - The book, "Bringing Elizabeth Home: A Journey of Faith and Hope," a collaboration between the Smarts and author Laura Morton, is released.
+October 28, 2003 - The book, "Bringing Elizabeth Home: A Journey of Faith and Hope," a collaboration between Elizabeth Smart, her father Ed Smart and author Laura Morton, is released.